-Do you know you need help with your mental health, but when you think about finding a therapist, it all feels really overwhelming??
+Do you know you need help with your mental health, but it all feels really overwhelming because you have no idea how to find a therapist in Denver??
 You aren’t sure what you need to do to find the right therapist – someone you’re comfortable with, whose schedule works with yours, who takes your insurance, who is trained in the issues you’re wanting to work on?

 Or have you already tried therapy, but you had a bad experience or it’s just not really helping?
 So now you’re feeling stuck and you’re not sure what to do next?

-I decided to write this blog post to answer just about every question I’ve heard someone ask about finding a therapist.
+I decided to write this blog post to answer just about every question I’ve heard someone ask about how to find a therapist in Denver.
 My goal is to make the entire process of getting help much more straightforward.
 I will give you clear action steps you can take to get the right kind of help for you, so you can start feeling better and being who you want to be and living the life you want as quickly as possible.

 Studies show the most important factor in determining success in therapy is not the letters after your therapist’s name (LPC, PsyD, PhD, etc.).
 And guess what else?
 It isn’t even the type of therapy they practice.
 While choosing an evidence-based therapy modality is important, the most important factor is the relationship you have with your therapist.